amazon-riverbgc/TROCAS/MissingDataInventory.md

 - 2019-8-29: **EXO Sonde** files are missing (2020-1-18: or largely missing?)

 ### TR 5
-- 2019-8-29: **Licor**:
+- **Licor**:
-  - `Tidal/Surface` directory has no .txt files, just .xlsx files.
+  - 2019-8-29: `Tidal/Surface` directory has no .txt files, just .xlsx files.
 So, I can't ingest it as the other files.
-  - `diel/diel_ 11_8_16 Sika.txt` and `Tidal/50 percent depth/50Depth_NMCP_11_8_16.txt` are non-standard.
+  - 2019-8-29: `diel/diel_ 11_8_16 Sika.txt` and `Tidal/50 percent depth/50Depth_NMCP_11_8_16.txt` are non-standard.
 They nare very different from conventional files, having no header rows and 3 columns like this: <incremental int counter>  Time(H:M:S)   CO2(ppm).
 I can't ingest them.

 ### TR 8